tteeoo/svc/README.md

 The reasoning for this is simple: simplicity.
 Most modern computer systems use bytes because they can be more flexible and efficient.
 Those are not the goals of this project.

-It has a VGA text mode where it starts reading the contents of memory from a specified address (using an 80x25 resolution) translates the encoded colors into ANSI escape codes, and prints the output to your terminal.
+It implements a "VGA text mode" that reads the contents of memory, using 2,000 contiguous words (which is interpreted as a 80x25 resolution).
+It translates the encoded VGA text colors into ANSI escape codes and prints the colorized ASCII text.

 This repository contains the virtual machine, an assembler to compile programs for it, and a debugger for those programs.

-In the opcode, `r` represents the number of a CPU register, packed into the word which contains the opcode (to save memory).

 ## Instruction Set

+In the opcode, `r` represents the number of a CPU register that is packed into the word which contains the opcode to save memory.

 | Opcode   | Name  | Operands                               | Description                                                                                                                                              |
 | -------- | ----- | -------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |